agritheory/at_field_crops/README.md

+## Deprecated
+Similar features are now available in the core of ERPNext.
+Please use that module instead.
+This is now left here for posterity.

 ## Field Crops

 This module for ERPNext is designed to work for a small farmer raising crops.
 A livestock module is available separately.